 Christina Kereki – Program Manager

 Christina, a projects planner with Kitsap County, coordinates the Shore Friendly Kitsap program and other County nearshore projects.
+She has worked for Kitsap County’s Department of Community Development for over 12 years.
 Her interest in restoration and applied ecology began with a fervor for field biology (favorite projects: marbled murrelets, Vancouver Island water shrews).
+She has a B.S. in biology from the University of Victoria and a Master of Resource Management from Simon Fraser University.
 She loves to spend her free time backpacking in the Olympics with her family.

 Kathy Peters – Advisory Team